dlwicksell/nodem/README.md

 ## Building from source ##

 Normally you do not need to build Nodem from source.
 You can either use one of the pre-built shared library objects, or if you installed Nodem via npm, it will build the library for you automatically.
 But if you happen to be running a version of GT.M that is older than V5.5-000, none of those options will work.
 This is because Nodem is using a GT.M API that didn't exist in older versions.
 In that case, you will have to build from source.
-First, open up the file binding.gyp (the build specification file) and edit line 36 , 'GTM_VERSION=60', to the version of GT.M that you are running.
+First, open up the file binding.gyp (the build specification file), and edit the line that contains the string, GTM_VERSION, to the version of GT.M that you are running.
 You can find out what version of GT.M you are running by invoking GT.M in direct mode.
 E.g.

     $ mumps -direct
     GTM>write $zversion
-    GT.M V6.0-003 Linux x86_64
+    GT.M V6.2-002A Linux x86_64

-Then take the first two numbers in the version string, in this example, 6.0, and drop the decimal point and that is what you would set GTM_VERSION to in binding.gyp.
+Then take the first two numbers in the version string, in this example, 6.2, and drop the decimal point and that is what you would set GTM_VERSION to in binding.gyp.
+That would be 'GTM_VERSION=62' in this case.
 Next, if you have installed Nodem via npm, while in the root of the repository, run this command:

     $ npm run install